 Cash Equivalents - For purposes of the statements of cash flows, the Stadium considers all highly liquid investments purchased with an initial maturity of three months or less to be cash equivalents.
-There were no cash equivalents at June 30, 2007 and June 30, 2008.
+There were no cash equivalents as of June 30, 2009.

 Accounts Receivable - The Stadium considers accounts receivable to be fully collectible; accordingly, no allowance for doubtful accounts is required.
 If amounts become uncollectible, they will be charged to operations when that determination is made.
-Accounts receivable at June 30, 2008, were \$196,668.
+Accounts receivable as of June 30, 2009 were \$278,155.